KRWCLASSIC/OpenModpackEngine/README.md

 # FAQ (F = May get, lmao)

-- Can i edit it for my modpack? -
-Yes you can but i would prefer wait for standalone release, it will make it easier for everyone. (i mean bugs, errors etc.)
 - Is it safe? -
 If you mean OME on its own - Yes, if you dont belive you can read the code.
 If you mean OME as a platform - Depends, if OMEmodule was created using built in creator yeah, but they can be editted to include malicious things so be aware and make sure you are using safe OMEmodules